 The second part of the VFT was to become oriented to the outcrop and make an annotated sketch to record initial observations, similar to how one approaches a new outcrop in person by first taking in the big picture (preliminary work on SLO #1).
 The students used Google Earth imagery, 360° photos, and began exploring all of the outcrop and hand sample virtual 3D models and photos for their site (Figs. 1-4).
 In small groups of 2-3, students first accessed the materials for their assigned field site to conduct reconnaissance through a cursory examination of the available maps, imagery, and descriptions.
 Students then used the 3D outcrop model and outcrop photos to make an outcrop sketch in their notes; on their sketch, each student defined distinct lithologic units and annotated their sketch with any observations they could make.
-Students were also encouraged to record preliminary questions and hypotheses to drive their subsequent investigation.
-This step of the VFT yielded the primary product of an outcrop sketch with
+Students were also encouraged to record preliminary questions 170 and hypotheses to drive their subsequent investigation.

-- 175 and hypotheses to drive their subsequent investigation.
 This step of the VFT yielded the primary product of an outcrop sketch with labeled units and annotated features, accompanied by notes on preliminary hypotheses about the lithologies and paleoenvironmental interpretations.
-This aspect of fieldwork is essential, and was incorporated to make sure students could establish their orientation and understanding of the site in space, which is a challenge both in person and virtually, and is a significant accessibility issue (Hall et al., 2004).
-Utilizing virtual outcrop models has also been shown to be a positive and effective - 180 experience for students when engaging in virtual field experiences and developing 3D spatial thinking skills (Bond and Cawood, this volume).
+This aspect of fieldwork is essential, and was incorporated to make sure that students could establish their orientation and understanding of the site in space, which is a challenge both in person and virtually, and is a significant accessibility issue (Hall et al., 2004).
+Utilizing virtual outcrop models has also been shown to be a positive and effective experience for students when engaging in virtual field experiences and developing 3D spatial thinking skills (Bond and Cawood, this volume).